gluecifer/PMP-Excellence/README.md

 Processes can be an input to another process.
 If all processes are worked through, the project is completed.
 Processes can be divided in sequential, parallel and iteractive schemes.

+### Phases
+Project phases are sections within a project.
+They are usually depending on the product or the industry.
+Project phases are not to be confused with the *process groups*.
+Typically, phases are running in sequences, however, they might run in parallel.
+Normally, a phase ends with a phase gate at wich different deliverables are to be finished.
+The project is the sum of all phases.
+There are three main phase models:

 ![alt text][sequential]

 [sequential]: ./assets/images/sequential.png